After 9 years of world travel, I can tell you that finding the right travel daypack is crucial.

 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Once you hit the road, you will quickly fall in love with travel so it’s important that you stretch your money as far as possible… Therefore, I strongly recommend picking a pack that comes with a lifetime guarantee.

-The Talon might not be cheap, but you are really getting your money’s worth.
-This is the same pack that I’ve been using for seven years and it is simply perfect for day hikes.
+The Talon might not be cheap, but you are really getting your money’s worth with it.
+This is the same pack that I’ve been using for seven years and it is simply the best hiking daypack.
 In my opinion, this is the best travel daypack for adventurous travelers and will suit most people on the road.
-Here are my tops picks one more time…

-However, it is real tough to fit a laptop and everything else you may need to transport on a bus into the Talon and so my second recommendation is the North Face Borealis.
+However, it is really tough to fit a laptop inside and everything else you may need to transport on a bus.
+Therefore, my second recommendation is the North Face Borealis.